Milow: Coming of Age / Milow & Ayo Technology (2008–2010)

 In the summer of 2007, Milow started working on his second album Coming of Age with Belgian producer Jo Francken.
 According to the album liner notes, most of the album was recorded live over the course of three days with the help of some of Belgium's finest musicians like Tom Vanstiphout and Nina Babet (who both joined Milow's live band early 2008), and Ruben Block (Triggerfinger).
 In Belgium Dreamers and Renegades and The Ride were the lead singles.
 The album was released on Milow's label Homerun Records in Belgium on 1 February 2008.
 It entered the Belgian Ultratop 100 album chart at No. 6 on 9 February and reached number one the following week, the first time Milow hit the No. 1 spot with one of his albums.

-On 5 February 2008, something happened that had a huge influence on Milow's career: during a radio visit, Belgian alternative radio station Studio Brussel asked Milow to play a cover song as part of a live session to promote the release of Coming of Age.
+During a radio visit at Belgian alternative radio station Studio Brussel on February 5th, 2008, Milow was asked to play a cover song as part of a live session to promote the release of Coming of Age.
 Milow opted for an acoustic guitar cover version of "Ayo Technology," a song originally written and recorded in 2007 by 50 Cent, Justin Timberlake and Timbaland.
 In the next few months, Milow started playing this cover during live concerts and ended up recording a single version with producer Jo Francken and musician Tom Vanstiphout.
 The single was first released in Belgium in September 2008.

 One day after the video for "Ayo Technology" premiered online, Perez Hilton took notice of the video, calling it "Better than the original."
 On 21 November 2008, during a press conference in Europe, Kanye West explained why he posted the Ayo Technology video on his website in September: "I like the way Milow took the popular song and just completely flipped it, and the video too.
 So it's something I thought that was a really cool feature just to put on my blog."
 In the summer of 2009, TIME Magazine wrote in an article titled "The Short List of Things to Do": "'No. 1 in Belgium' is not usually a compelling reason to download a song.
 But Belgian singer-songwriter Milow's acoustic cover of this 50 Cent track, slowly making its way across the Atlantic, transforms Fitty's bawdy original into a riveting and tense ballad."